COVID-19 General Information

 - 3. If your vaccine was scheduled through an organization (e.g., healthcare professionals), the scheduling link will be sent to the organization point of contact whom we worked with to send the scheduling link for the first dose.

-Note: the second dose may not always be given out exactly on the 21/28 day mark but clinics will be scheduled within the week they are due.
-Please remember to bring the vaccination card that you received during your appointment.
+Note: Please remember to bring the vaccination card that you received during your appointment.

 The above information applies only to those who received their first dose of Moderna or Pfizer-BioNTech vaccine through Franklin County Public Health.
 If you received your first dose through Columbus Public Health or a different medical provider, contact them directly for more information.